BearBoss-Zheng/SpringInAction6_Note/Spring.md

 In addition to starter dependencies and autoconfiguration,Spring Boot also offers the following other useful features:

-1. The Actuator provides runtime insight into the inner workings of an application, including metrics, thread dump information, application health, and environment properties available to the application.
+1. The Actuator provides runtime insight into the inner workings of an application, including metrics, thread dump information, application health, and environment properties available to the application.
 2. Flexible specification of environment properties.
 3. Additional testing support on top of the testing assistance found in the core framework.